Sofitel Legend Metropole Hanoi: History

-During 2005, major renovations include guest rooms in the historical wing as well as the main entrance and the lobby.

-As of 2007, the hotel was owned as an equal joint venture between the Hanoitourist Corporation and the Indotel Limited private equity firm.
+During 2005, major renovations included guest rooms in the historical wing as well as the main entrance and the lobby.
+As of 2007, the hotel was owned as an equal joint venture between the Hanoi tourist Corporation and the Indotel Limited private equity firm.

 In 2009, Le Spa du Metropole opens.

 In 2011, the ‘Bunker’, the hotel's air raid shelter, is rediscovered under the Bamboo Bar.
 Blind light bulbs and yellowish painted walls survived decades of flooding by ground water.
-It is restored to be visited by interested tourists.
+It was restored and can now be visited by hotel guests and tourists.

 The hotel was also used as a venue for the second meeting between US President Donald Trump and North Korean Supreme Leader Kim Jong Un on 27 and 28 February 2019.

 Rooms and suites

-The hotel includes 364 rooms, which are divided into two wings.
+The hotel has 364 rooms, which are divided into two wings.
 The historic Metropole Wing dating back to 1901 was inspired by classic French architecture blended with local Vietnamese style.
 The Metropole wing has 106 guest rooms.